omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 II.
 Fill in the fields in the `src/config.sh`.
 The most important fields are

 - `OMNI_DATA_RAW`, a keyword that should match the tag that you defined in your renku data project(s).
+We encourage you to check your keyword by passing it to this link: `https://renkulab.io/knowledge-graph/datasets?query=` and check that the desired datasets are retrieved with your query.

-- `OMNI_DATA_PROCESSED`, the keyword that will be used by the methods to query the processed data.
+- `OMNI_DATA_PROCESSED`, the keyword that will be latter used by the methods to query the processed data.

 III.
 Run `bash src/process_data.sh`.
-Once finished, your processed data are uploaded to renku and available for the next step.
+Once finished, your processed data are uploaded to renku and available for the next step of omnibenchmark.

 ### 3. Running the methods.